 Motorcyclists and their passengers can be in danger of a severe accident with a larger vehicle on open roads as well as congested highways.
 When a motorcycle collides with a heavier vehicle, the motorcyclist invariably suffers more serious injuries than the other driver.
 Fortunately, if another driver was responsible for causing the crash, an injured motorcyclist may be able to recover compensation.

 A Henrico County motorcycle accident lawyer could protect your rights and fight for your interests if you suffered injuries in a crash.
 If the accident was caused by the negligence of another, a seasoned personal injury attorney could help you pursue compensation to cover your financial losses and other consequences.

 While motorcyclists must follow the same traffic laws as other motor vehicles, the state has enacted special rules applicable to motorcycle operation.
 For example, because riders lack the protections of enclosed vehicles, riders are required to use safety equipment, including approved helmets and face protection.
 Riders also must pass special tests to demonstrate their readiness to operate a motorcycle.

 Motorcycle laws also give riders certain rights which other drivers may not be aware of.
 For example, Virginia Code §46.2-857 allows motorcyclists to ride side by side in a single lane, something other vehicles are not allowed to do.
-If a driver collides with a motorcycle while trying to pass in the same lane, a Henrico County motorcycle accident attorney can argue that violation of this statute is evidence of negligence.
+If a driver collides with a motorcycle while trying to pass in the same lane, a Henrico County motorbike accident attorney can argue that violation of this statute is evidence of negligence.

 A person is said to be negligent when they owe a duty to others, they fail to fulfill that duty, and someone suffers harm as a result.
 Drivers owe a duty to watch for other vehicles on the road.
 If an individual is driving while distracted, they have failed to fulfill their responsibility and should be held liable for the consequences.